-If a child is prescribed Antibiotics, then we request that the child does not attend playschool for the first 48 hours.
+If a child is prescribed antibiotics, then we request that the child does not attend playschool for the first 48 hours after they start the course of medication.

 The sick child

 If your child is too ill to attend the playschool, please notify us using one of the following: Famly/telephone/text/email.
 While it is useful to be aware of what is wrong, some illnesses are "notifiable" and must be reported to the Environmental Health Department.